editor-js/editorjs-php/README.md

-# Editor.js PHP server validation
+# Editor.js PHP

 This library allows you to use EditorJS server validation.
-You can easily make your client plugins for EditorJS and then extend server Tool which will be able to clean dirty data or handle that.
+You can manually extend EditorJS validation rules with new tools by modifying configuration file.

 # Installation